soasme/blockade-buster/README.md

 # blockade-buster

-Quickly launch a ss-server on DigitalOcean.
+Quickly launch an ss-server on a DigitalOcean host.

 ## Getting Started